He Shall Thunder in the Sky: Plot

 The novel opens with a Prologue, relating a boy of 14 coming home in a carriage in the snow.
 The carriage passes a woman and her son and continues to the house, where his widowed mother awaits.
 She tells him the woman was his late father's mistress, the boy, their son.
 His mother refuses to help them, and orders her son locked in his room so that he cannot help them.

 The scene shifts to autumn 1914, after the outbreak of war, when women give out white feathers for cowardice to any young man not in uniform, like Ramses.
 Emerson's annual archaeology trip is not stopped by the war, though the Suez Canal, quite close to the dig site, is an immediate focus of the conflict; Britain formalized its protectorate of Egypt to strengthen its position to keep control of the canal.
 Ramses is working on the dig with his parents.
 Foster sister Nefret Forth returns from studying medicine in Switzerland, fully qualified as a physician and fully recovered from her brief and mistaken marriage.
 David Todros, grandson to the late Abdullah, is married to Lia, and he is a fully qualified artist and Egyptologist.
 The three young adults are close.

 David was sent away to India, having expressed interest in Egyptian nationalism.
 Emerson and Amelia hope to get him back with them.
 Lia is in England, pregnant with their first child.

 Emerson accepts a role as adviser on Egyptian affairs with the army, continuing the dig close to Cairo, in Giza.
 Their house is on the west bank of the Nile.

 Amelia reflects on the abrupt change in their life when little Sennia and her mother were brought to their house two years earlier, with a procurer hoping to embarrass Ramses with the child, who has the eyes of a Peabody.
 Cousin Percy Peabody is the father, and arranged the scene.
 The Emersons took her in.
 She remains in England, at 5 years old too young for the dig.
-Things are almost back to normal between Nefret, who at first distrusted Ramses regarding Sennia, and Ramses.
+Things are almost back to normal between Nefret, who at first distrusted Ramses regarding Sennia.